br8nd0n/BSE_Portfolio/index.md

 | Brandon | Mission San Jose High School | Aerospace Engineering | Incoming Senior

 <img src="Images/Fingerprint_Safe.png" width=500 align=center style="float:right; padding-right:10px">

+# Fourth Milestone
+My fourth milestone was adding a speaker to the safe.
+After watching a short tutorial, I was able to apply my musical knowledge to the arduino's code and get it to play a short tune when the safe opens and closes.
+Initially, the speaker's volume was too loud, so I had to figure out a way to include a resistor into the circuit.
+I accomplished this by twisting the resistor's wire around the speaker's ground and connecting the other end directly into the arduino.
+Although the setup seems unstable, the circuit works perfectly and operates at a reasonable volume and even incorporates the servo's turning moise to hide the speaker's abrupt ending once the tune stops.

 # Third Milestone
 My third milestone was completing the safe and connecting all of the components together.
 I encountered some issues when my code would not compare two variables due to their differing types, but I was ultimately able to resolve the issue.
 Furthermore, I was able to reprogram the keypad to check for different password lengths rather than a predetermined amount, increasing the security of the device.
 I also drilled holes into the side of the safe to put the wires through and installed an impromptu switch to turn the device on and off.
 In the future, I plan to include a speaker to hide the sound of the servo turning, secure the locking mechanism, and hide the wiring to make the safe look better overall.
 [![Brandon_BSE_Milestone_3](https://res.cloudinary.com/marcomontalbano/image/upload/v1627068457/video_to_markdown/images/youtube--Uc2ganH2Gj8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/Uc2ganH2Gj8 "Brandon_BSE_Milestone_3")